vtrpldn/digital-garden/src/posts/vs-code-shortcuts-that-i-would-teach-myself-if-i-had-a-time-machine-with-limited-fuel.md

+---
+title: VS Code Shortcuts That I Would Teach Myself if I Had a Time Machine With Limited Fuel
+date: 2020-07-22
+tags:
+  - tutorial
+layout: layouts/post.njk
+---

 — "Hey, it's me.
 Listen up, I don't have much time."

 — "Wait, what?!
 What is happening?!
 Who are-How did you get in my house?!
 Wh-why do you look so much like me?!"

-— "I *am* you, you dum-dum.
-I came from the future *specially* to teach you some VS Code shortcuts.
+— "I _am_ you, you dum-dum.
+I came from the future _specially_ to teach you some VS Code shortcuts.
 Now..."

 — "Wait.
-Are you *serious*?
+Are you _serious_?
 You could've brought back lottery results, stock market data, but you came all the way here to teach me freaking VS Code shortcuts?!"

 — "Listen, I really don't have much juice left on this thing...
 Just sit and pay attention please, this is impor..."

 — "Couldn't you have written these shortcuts, you know, on a piece of paper?"

 — "Shut up!
 This is important!"

 — "Okay, okay..."